paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-003-federal-reserve-system.md

 **(c) “Exposure” defined**

-(1) **In general** — For purposes of subsection (b) of this section, an insured depository institution’s “exposure” to another depository institution means—
+(1) **In general** — For purposes of subsection (b), an insured depository institution’s “exposure” to another depository institution means—

   (A) all extensions of credit to the other depository institution, regardless of name or description, including—